mauriciofigueroa/praatSublimeSyntax/README.md

 well in Sublime Text 2, the highlighter is currently under heavy development.
 Many aspects still need to be defined, refined and/or fixed.

+So far, the syntax highlighter aims to work with the latest Praat syntax.
+Compatibility with previous syntax versions is only partial.
+I hope to improve compatibility in future editions of this project.

 ## Features

 * Highlighting of Praat's numerals, keywords, form elements,